Jourialdagh/autoelite-car-catalogue/README.md

 ---

-*Built with ❤️ using HTML, CSS, and vanilla JavaScript — no frameworks required.*
+*Built using HTML, CSS, and vanilla JavaScript — no frameworks required.*